 Traditional ballistic missiles are powered initially by a rocket or series of rockets in stages, but then follow an unpowered trajectory that arches upwards before descending to reach its intended target.
 Hypersonic missiles can fly mostly horizontally with a highly advanced engine.
 The unusual trajectories of these missiles would allow them to approach their targets at roughly 12 to 50 miles above the Earth's surface.
-These heights are below the altitude at which ballistic missile interceptors-such as the American Aegis ship-based system and the terminal-phase ground-based system-are designed to typically operate, but they are above the altitude that simpler air defense missiles, like the Patriot system, can reach.
+These heights are below the altitude at which ballistic missile interceptors such as the American Aegis ship-based system and the terminal-phase ground-based system are designed to typically operate, but they are above the altitude that simpler air defense missiles, like the Patriot system, can reach.
+Figure 14 illustrates the trajectories of ballistic and hypersonic missiles.

 According to the Center for Strategic and International Studies, China is developing hypersonic missiles and could reach initial operational capability by 2020.
-The DoD's 2019 annual report to Congress stated that the development of hypersonic missiles by foreign entities "is something that should cause the United States concern . . . if it really is a weapon that can go Mach 5 . . . and defeat U.S. missile defense systems, that puts carriers at risk."
+The DoD's 2019 annual report to Congress stated that the development of hypersonic missiles by foreign entities "is something that should cause the United States concern . . . [i]f it really is a weapon that can go Mach 5 . . . and defeat U.S. missile defense systems, that puts carriers at risk."
 In March 2018, General John E. Hyten, Commander of U.S. Strategic Command, told the Senate Armed Services Committee, "We don't have any defense that could deny the employment of such a weapon against us."